 Deadlines for admission to the M.A. program in History: Fall Quarter (April 1); Winter Quarter (November 15) and Spring Quarter (February 15).
 No summer admissions are possible, but late-applying students may do coursework as a post-bac student, earning credits that can be applied to the M.A upon admission to the program.

-Program Requirements: After Admission to the graduate program, candidates will complete at least forty-five (45) credits of course work.
-The MA program includes three tracks: 1) the General MA track requires 45 credits of coursework and comprehensive examinations in two historical fields, 2) the Public History MA track requires 45 credits including an internship, and a significant public history project, 3) the Research track requires 45 credits and a research project or thesis.
+Program Requirements: After Admission to the graduate program, candidates will complete at least sixty (60) credits of course work.
+The MA program includes three tracks: 1) the General MA track requires 60 credits of coursework and comprehensive examinations in two historical fields, 2) the Public History MA track requires 60 credits including an internship, and a significant public history project, 3) the Research track requires 60 credits and a research project or thesis.
 The student's program and choice of courses must be approved by the department program advisor.
 All candidates must take the master's oral examination, to be completed during the student's final quarter of graduate study.
 All courses included in the student's graduate program must be completed with a grade of 3.0 or higher.

 Dr. Michael Conlin